manala/ansible-roles/README.md

 # Ansible Role: Message Of The Day

-This role is far simple, functionally useless and because of this essential.
+This role is far simple, functionally useless and because of this, essential.
 It will setup your Message Of The Day on your linux boxes.

 It's part of the ELAO [Ansible stack](http://ansible.elao.com) but can be used as a stand alone component.